Jim Valvano

 James Thomas Anthony Valvano (March 10, 1946 – April 28, 1993), nicknamed Jimmy V, was an American college basketball player, coach, and broadcaster.

-Valvano had a successful coaching career with multiple schools, culminating at North Carolina State University.
+Valvano had a successful coaching career with multiple schools, culminating at NC State.
 While the head coach at NC State, his team won the 1983 NCAA Division I men's basketball title against improbable odds.
-Valvano is remembered for his ecstatic celebration after winning the national championship game against the heavily-favored Houston Cougars.
+Valvano is remembered for his ecstatic celebration after winning the national championship game against the heavily favored Houston Cougars.

 Valvano is also remembered for an inspirational and memorable speech delivered at the 1993 ESPY Awards while terminally ill with cancer.
 Valvano implored the audience to laugh, think, and cry each day and announced the formation of The V Foundation for Cancer Research whose motto would be "Don't give up.
 Don't ever give up".
 He gave the speech less than two months before his death from adenocarcinoma.
 The ESPY Awards now include the Jimmy V Award named in his honor.
-Each year, a college basketball tournament called the Jimmy V Classic is held in his honor and in support of cancer victims and survivors.
+Each year, a college basketball event called the Jimmy V Classic is held in his honor and in support of cancer research.